archxe/libgens-sonicglvl-unleashed/README.md

 This does not include: Sonic Unleashed Shaders (which means a majority of stages will render incorrectly) and Object models for the editor (these must be extracted from the game files yourself).
 I plan to update these templates to add any missing objects (mostly from missions and unused objects not present in any existing layouts)
-The more detailed templates were provided to me by Fishly101 (YouTube, GitHub linked soon) and uploaded with consent.
+The more detailed templates were provided to me by GordinRamsay (https://github.com/GordinRamsay) and uploaded with consent.